- About BEE

-Notify Amy Zimmerman in 116 Gilmore Hall with as much detail as possible about the problem, and a work request will be submitted to Facilities Services.
+Notify Cat Mullins, in 116 Gilmore Hall, with as much detail as possible about the problem, and she will submit a work request to Facilities Services.

 Departmental rooms (such as 116 Gilmore conference room and Gilmore Annex conference room) can be reserved via the Reservations page on our website.
-The 234 Gilmore general purpose classroom must be reserved with the Schedule Desk through their scheduling program.
-You will need to email Amy Zimmerman or stop by 116 Gilmore if you need a CRN number.
+To reserve the 234 Gilmore general purpose classroom, reach out to the Schedule Desk through their scheduling program.
+You will need to email Cat Mullins if you need a CRN number.

 Undergraduate students are not authorized to be in the building after regular business hours, unless attending an evening class.
 Graduate students have access to the building any time as long as they carry identification and an After-Hours Pass.
-You can obtain an After-Hours Pass from Amy Zimmerman in 116 Gilmore.
+You can obtain an After-Hours Pass from Jennifer Cohen in 116 Gilmore.

 The Gilmore Annex is locked 24/7 but is accessible with certain departmental keys and with advisor permission.
 For safety reasons, no one is allowed to work in the shop alone.

-Please contact Jennifer Cohen to inquire about the availability of graduate student office space.
+Please contact Cat Mullins to inquire about the availability of graduate student office space.
 General things to keep in mind—keep your office clean, respect your office mate(s) and take ALL your possessions when you are finished with your program.
 Clean up your space when you move out.
 Cleaning supplies are available in the department office if you need them.

 You will need to formally apply to OSU and be accepted.
 The registrar’s office will produce an Advanced Standing Report based on your submitted transcripts.
-You will then have to meet with an EcoE advisor to determine which of your completed courses will count towards the EcoE degree.
+You will then have to meet with the EcoE Head Advisor to determine which of your completed courses will count towards the EcoE degree.
 More information is on our how to enroll page.

 File the change of major form.
 The overall process is fairly straightforward for first year engineering students.
 Engineering students further along in their programs will have to take additional make-up courses.
-In any event, you should talk to an EcoE advisor as soon as possible to discuss options.
+In any event, you should talk to the EcoE Head Advisor as soon as possible to discuss options.